Weʼve raised £40 to help support the work of Charing Cross Hospital, who treat and support women suffering from tumours during pregnancy.

 Eight months on, and after a lot of effort and pain, I feel that I can say that I have made my peace with what happened to me.
 It wasn't easy, but it was made possible by the incredible support I received from the hospital which treated me.

 But what happened to me is not an isolated incident.
-Although it is rare, every year there are many women who suffer the same heartache.
+Every year there are countless women who suffer the loss of a pregnancy.

-Gestational trophoblastic disease, or "molar pregnancy", is a potentially life-threatening condition that develops shortly after conception, but which is not always immediately detectable.
+Gestational trophoblastic disease, or "molar pregnancy", the condition that I suffered, is a potentially life-threatening condition that develops shortly after conception, but which is not always detectable straight away.
 A woman can go weeks, or even months, without knowing that anything is wrong.
 She can see her tummy swell; she can feel her hormones kicking in; she can be entirely convinced that she is carrying a child and can make all the plans that go along with that, only to find out that what is growing inside her is not a child, but a tumour.

-Along with such a crippling emotional loss, a woman suffering GTD will have to undergo extensive treatments which can include major surgery to remove the growth in her womb.
-Even after treatment, she can be expected to spend at least six months taking urine or blood tests to ensure the problem has not progressed into full-blown cancer.
+Along with the crippling emotional loss, a woman suffering a loss of pregnancy because of GTD or cancer will have to undergo extensive treatments which can include major surgery to remove the growth in her womb.
+Even after treatment, she can be expected to spend months taking urine or blood tests to ensure the problem has not recurred.

 As you can imagine, this is a hugely stressful and upsetting experience, and were it not for the incredible work of Charing Cross Hospital in London, it would have been made nearly impossible.

-Having been diagnosed with GTD, and having seen and experienced the incredible work that this hospital carries out in saving the lives of women like me, I am now raising funds to donate to the hospital as my way of saying thank you.
+Having seen and experienced the incredible work that this hospital carries out in saving the lives of women like me, I am now raising funds to donate to the hospital as my way of saying thank you, and to help the thousands upon thousands of women who lose a pregnancy in circumstances like these ever year.

 I would be incredibly grateful if you could help me in my goal, so that women like me can continue to benefit from the incredible work the hospital do.